Starting August 2019, Chrome Education license will become Chrome Education Upgrade

 The Chrome Education license has been rebranded from the Chrome Education license to Chrome Education Upgrade.
 This is because the Chrome Education is more than just management; it’s the full strength of the OS as well.

 Research shows the term ‘license’ limits what the market believes Chrome can do.
-Chrome Enterprise and Education are more than management of devices.
+Chrome OS and Education are more than management of devices.
 The Chrome OS and Browser enable school districts and companies to streamline deployment, have access to granular controls and to seamlessly integrate.

 CDM – EDU

 This is a multi-purpose upgrade that gives you access to all the settings and policies that can be configured for your organization’s Chrome devices.

 Manage your school or district’s Chrome devices from a single place with Chrome Device Management.
 Configure Chrome features for users, set up Chrome device access to VPNs and Wi-Fi networks, force install Chrome apps and extensions, and more.